Sanoj32/Netflix-Clone/README.md

-Netflix clone project by Brad on YT.
-We are currently in the newbranch.
+Netflix clone project by Brad on Youtube.